erebe/wstunnel/.github/ISSUE_TEMPLATE/need-help.md

 labels: 'help wanted'
 ---

+---
-** Read the examples first **
+**Read the examples first before asking questions**

 https://github.com/erebe/wstunnel?#examples

 If you have trouble with wireguard  https://github.com/erebe/wstunnel?#wireguard-and-wstunnel-
 ```
-If wstunnel cannot connect to server while wireguard is on, be sure you have added a static route via your main gateway for the ip of wstunnel server.
-Else if you forward all the traffic without putting a static route, you will endup looping your traffic wireguard interface -> wstunnel client -> wireguard interface
+If wstunnel cannot connect to server while wireguard is on,
+be sure you have added a static route via your main gateway for the ip of wstunnel server.
+Else if you forward all the traffic without putting a static route,
+you will endup looping your traffic wireguard interface -> wstunnel client -> wireguard interface
 If you have trouble making it works on windows, please check this issue #252
 ```
+---

 ## Describe the goal
 A clear and concise description of `what` you try to achieve.